-The ACE analytics within Websense Content Gateway are applied only to HTTP traffic, and decryption and inspection of SSL decryption is not available.
+The ACE analytics within Content Gateway are applied only to HTTP traffic.
+Decryption and inspection of HTTPS traffic is not available.

-Websense Network Agent, however, can be configured to perform simple protocol classification of non-HTTP traffic, to help administrators understand Internet traffic patterns within their organization.
+However, Network Agent can be configured to perform simple protocol classification of non-HTTP traffic, to help administrators understand Internet traffic patterns within their organization.